Greens Push Back on Pipeline CEO’s Parks Post

 Energy Transfer Partners owns Sunoco Inc., operator of 4,700 gas stations in 26 states.

-An Energy Transfer Partners spokesman who is on vacation referred questions about Warren’s seat on the TWPC to Sunoco on Wednesday.
+An Energy Transfer Partners spokesman who is on vacation referred questions about Warren’s seat on the TPWC to Sunoco on Wednesday.
 Sunoco didn’t respond by press time.

-The Sierra Club says the $40 million Energy Transfer Partners agreed to pay to settle claims by federal regulators that it manipulated natural gas prices in Houston in response to Hurricane Rita is more evidence Warren doesn’t belong on the TWPC.
+The Sierra Club says the $40 million Energy Transfer Partners agreed to pay to settle claims by federal regulators that it manipulated natural gas prices in Houston in response to Hurricane Rita is more evidence Warren doesn’t belong on the TPWC.